aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/legacydiagram/effect_format/_index.md

 ## effect_format property
 Returns the EffectFormat object which contains pixel effects applied to a shape.
-            Note: can return null for certain types of shapes which don't have effect properties.
+            Note: can return None for certain types of shapes which don't have effect properties.
             Read-only [`IEffectFormat`](/slides/python-net/aspose.slides/ieffectformat).

 ### Definition: